Wolff still not ready to back Lewis over Bottas

 "I wouldn't want to give a straight commitment and say he's our number one, because I don't want to screw up the mind of our second driver.
 Because if he's up in the front, and he's leading the race...
 That's why I don't want to call it."

 Bottas joined the team at the start of 2017 and has twice been asked to move over for Hamilton -- once in Bahrain as the Finn struggled with a tyre issue, then in Hungary when Hamilton felt he had better pace to challenge the leading Ferraris.
-On the second occasion, Hamilton honoured a promise he had made during the race and slowed dramatically on the final lap to give third place back to Bottas, a decision which left Wolff to declare he was "not in a happy place" after costing its lead driver three points in the championship fight.
+On the second occasion, having failed to pass Kimi Raikkonen, Hamilton honoured a promise he had made during the race and slowed dramatically on the final lap to give third place back to Bottas, a decision which led Wolff to declare he was "not in a happy place" having cost the team's lead driver three points.

 Despite enjoying a 102-point lead over Ferrari after the race at Marina Bay, Wolff has warned Mercedes it cannot afford to rest on its laurels in its quest to win both championships for a fourth consecutive season.